Éric Koechlin

-Éric Koechlin (November 11, 1950 – November 9, 2014) was a French slalom canoeist who competed from the late 1960s to the late 1970s.
+Éric Koechlin (11 November 1950 – 9 November 2014) was a French slalom canoeist who competed from the late 1960s to the late 1970s.
 He won a bronze medal in the K-1 team event at the 1973 in Muotathal.
 Koechlin also finished 16th in the K-1 event at the 1972 Summer Olympics in Munich.
 He was at the end of his life a regional director of the Institut National du Sport et de l'Éducation Physique.
+His granddaughter Lily Ramonatxo is a successful rhythmic gymnast.